rancherlabs/cfl-summit-lab/3-Deploy-an-application-using-Fleet/README.md

 ## Files

 - `fleet.yaml`: Fleet configuration file.
+This is what fleet will look for to deploy.
+For details goto`https://fleet.rancher.io/ref-fleet-yaml`
 - `1_configmap.yaml`: Defines the ConfigMap containing the default HTML page.
 - `2_deployment.yaml`: Defines the Deployment of the web server.
 - `3_service.yaml`: Defines the NodePort Service to expose the web server.